foty/AndroidQA/app/docs/QA.md

             applyFixedSizeWindow();
             onSubDecorInstalled(mSubDecor);
             mSubDecorInstalled = true;
-            // Invalidate if the panel menu hasn't been created before this.
-            // Panel menu invalidation is deferred avoiding application onCreateOptionsMenu
-            // being called in the middle of onCreate or similar.
-            // A pending invalidation will typically be resolved before the posted message
-            // would run normally in order to satisfy instance state restoration.

             PanelFeatureState st = getPanelState(FEATURE_OPTIONS_PANEL, false);
             if (!mIsDestroyed && (st == null || st.menu == null)) {
                 invalidatePanelMenu(FEATURE_SUPPORT_ACTION_BAR);